ROOT TO STEM COOKING: HOW TO COOK MORE SUSTAINABLY

 TRY A TWIST ON PESTO, PISTOU OR CHIMICHURRI

 Think beyond the traditional basil for your next pesto.
-Fennel fronds, carrot tops and beet greens, just to name a few, can be tossed in the blender or food processor with a little olive oil, salt, nuts and parmesan cheese to make a delicious sauce for a pasta dish or to finish a soup.
+Fennel fronds, carrot tops and beet greens, just to name a few, can be tossed in the blender or food processor with a little olive oil, minced garlic, salt, nuts and parmesan cheese to make a delicious sauce for a pasta dish or to finish a soup.
 Pistou, the french version of pesto, which typically is made without nuts can be prepared with non-traditional greens as well.
 Try radish tops for a slightly peppery twist on a classic and serve a drizzle on your fish or a piece of crusty french bread.
 And chimichurri, the Argentinian condiment similar to pesto, is traditionally made with parsley or cilantro but the tender leafy parts of the carrot top can be used to make a bright, herbaceous sauce that’s a great accompaniment to all kinds of meats and savory dishes.

 If you’re making pesto with greens that include a stem, like radishes or fennel, don’t throw those stems away.
 Add them to pasta water to infuse your pasta with a little extra flavor.